mdsol/logspout-cloudwatch/README.md

 Customizing the Group and Stream Names
 ----------------

 The first time a message is received from a given container, its Log Group and Log Stream names are computed.
-When planning how to group your logs, make sure the combination of these two will be unique, because if more than one contiainer tries to write to a given stream simultaneously, errors will occur.
+When planning how to group your logs, make sure the combination of these two will be unique, because if more than one container tries to write to a given stream simultaneously, errors will occur.

 By default, each Log Stream is named after its associated container, and each stream's Log Group is the hostname of the container running Logspout.
 These two values can be overridden by setting the Environment variables `LOGSPOUT_GROUP` and `LOGSPOUT_STREAM` on the Logspout container, or on any individual log-producing container (container-specific values take precendence).
 In this way, precomputed values can be set for each container.